sgunadhya/blog/content/review/norse_mythology.md

 *Norse Mythology* is a retelling of the classic fables and myths of the Norse Mythology.
-Neil Gaiman, the author, collates myths of the Old Norse from different sources, most notably from the epic *Edda*, and presents them in a novella form.The result is an swooping collection of short stories which reads like a short fantasy novella much like Neil Gaiman's other works.
+Neil Gaiman, the author, collates myths of the Old Norse from different sources, most notably from the epic *Edda*, and presents them in a novella form.
+The result is a swooping collection of short stories which reads like a short fantasy novella much like Neil Gaiman's other works.

 Norse religion was a folk religion of the ancient Germanic tribes from north